Louis IX of France: Arbitration

-Religious nature
+Religion

 The perception of Louis IX by his contemporaries as the exemplary Christian prince was reinforced by his religious zeal.
 Louis was an extremely devout Catholic, and he built the Sainte-Chapelle ("Holy Chapel"), located within the royal palace complex (now the Paris Hall of Justice), on the Île de la Cité in the centre of Paris.
-The Sainte Chapelle, a prime example of the Rayonnant style of Gothic architecture, was erected as a shrine for what Louis believed to be the Crown of Thorns and a fragment of the True Cross, supposed precious relics of the Passion of Christ.
+The Sainte Chapelle, a prime example of the Rayonnant style of Gothic architecture, was erected as a shrine for the crown of thorns and a fragment of the True Cross, precious relics of the Passion of Christ.
 He acquired these in 1239–41 from Emperor Baldwin II of the Latin Empire of Constantinople by agreeing to pay off Baldwin's debt to the Venetian merchant Niccolo Quirino, for which Baldwin had pledged the Crown of Thorns as collateral.
 Louis IX paid the exorbitant sum of 135,000 livres to clear the debt.

-In 1230, the King forbade all forms of usury, defined at the time as any taking of interest and therefore covering most banking activities.
+In 1230, the king forbade all forms of usury, defined at the time as any taking of interest and therefore covering most banking activities.
 Louis used these anti-usury laws to extract funds from Jewish and Lombard moneylenders, with the hopes that it would help pay for a future crusade.
 Louis also oversaw the Disputation of Paris in 1240, in which Paris's Jewish leaders were imprisoned and forced to admit to anti-Christian passages in the Talmud, the major source of Jewish commentaries on the Bible and religious law.
 As a result of the disputation, Pope Gregory IX declared that all copies of the Talmud should be seized and destroyed.
-In 1243, Louis ordered the burning of 12,000 Talmudim, along with other important Jewish books and scripture.
+In 1242, Louis ordered the burning of 12,000 copies of the Talmud, along with other important Jewish books and scripture.
 The edict against the Talmud was eventually overturned by Gregory IX's successor, Innocent IV.